SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 Oregon where we gave TED-style talks and demonstrated a previous season’s robot design.
 In November, our team participated in the Barnes & Noble Maker Faire and taught many children about robotics, a continuing event.

+We recently demonstrated our Aerial Assist robot, Byter, at Kids Down South Preschool on February 1st.
+On February 24th, demonstrated the same robot and presented about our team at the Emerald Valley Assisted Living Center.